+'''

 Router#install apply [reload | restart]

+'''

-Attention To identify whether to reload or restart the system after applying the changes, use either show install history last transaction verbose command or show install request command.
+Attention To identify whether to reload the router or restart the affected processes as part of the apply operation, use either show install history last transaction verbose command or show install request command.

-• Install a specific earlier version of the optional package.
+Install a specific earlier version of the optional package.
 The changes are applied automatically.